Joseph-ljx/Cloud_Library_Microservices_System/README.md

 - I use Amazon SES API and also (Nodemailer + Gmail app authorization) to send the email.

 **BFF (Backend For Frontend) Services:**
+This will arouse the services to handle the request and response from client differently:
-- Single Responsibility Principle
+- Single Responsibility Principle.
-- A BFF for each service (see figure 1).
+- Process (Preprocess) the API request and forward to the service endpoints.
+- Formatted the response results transmitted from the service endpoints, performing post data prume.

 The capability of the BFF will grow over time.
 - Identify the type of client making the request (desktop or mobile) and configure the response accordingly.
 The HTTP request to the BFF services contains the "user-agent" header, which specifies the client device (mobile or desktop).
-  - This will arouse the services to handle the request and response differently.
+- Each BFF is associated with 1 or more services.
+- Each BFF is going to verify the corresponding JWT token for each API calling.

 **JWT Token (Middleware verification):**
 - All requests to the BFF services will contain a valid JWT token (encoded with the HS256 algorithm).
+- Ensure the security for stateless, cross-domain microservices authorization.
 - Process and obtained a valid JWT tokwn by outsource tools.
 - The BFF will verify the JWT Token:
   - Correct format.